Aalto University

 The Finnish government, in 2010, set out to create a university that fosters innovation, merging the three institutions into one.
-The university is composed of six schools with close to 17,500 students and 4,000 staff members, making it Finland's second largest university.
+The university is composed of six schools with close to 17,000 students and 4,000 staff members, making it Finland's second largest university.
 The main campus of Aalto University is located in Otaniemi, Espoo.
 Aalto University Executive Education operates in the district of Töölö, Helsinki.
 In addition to the Greater Helsinki area, the university also operates its Bachelor's Programme in International Business in Mikkeli and the Metsähovi Radio Observatory in Kirkkonummi.

-Aalto University's operations showcase Finland's experiment in higher education.
-The Aalto Design Factory, Aalto Ventures Program and Aalto Entrepreneurship Society (Aaltoes), among others, drive the university's mission for a radical shift towards multidisciplinary learning and have contributed substantially to the emergence of Helsinki as a hotbed for startups.
-Aaltoes is Europe's largest and most active student run entrepreneurship community that has founded major concepts such as the Startup Sauna accelerator program and the Slush startup event.

 The university is named in honour of Alvar Aalto, a prominent Finnish architect, designer and alumnus of the former Helsinki University of Technology, who was also instrumental in designing a large part of the university's main campus in Otaniemi.